localstack/localstack.github.io/content/blog/2022-07-12-parity-explained/index.md

 ### Example of a Snapshot Integration Test

-Assume we want to verify that creation of two Lambda functions and their invocations has the same outcome in AWS and LocalStack:
+Assume we want to verify that the creation of two Lambda functions and their invocation has the same outcome in AWS and LocalStack:

 - We construct our test case by adding the fixture _snapshot_.
 - Next, we define all responses that should be part of the recorded snapshot.